Feyerabend/vm/jvm1/README.md

 }
 ```
 We use tools for manipulating this by compiling it with `javac` and then
 running the compiled file with `java`.
-In this case it might look like this:
+In this case an interaction with
+the tools might look like this:

 ```
 > javac Sample.java